YuuSUN/FrontEndLearningNotesDaily/README.md

 ```html
 [del]Arschloch[/del]
 ```
-- indicates the text between labels should be deleted.
+- The example indicates the text between labels should be deleted.
 Strikethrough effect will be added by default.
 - HTML and CSS(Cascading Style Sheet 层叠样式表)are two of the core technologies for building web pages.
 HTML builds the structure of page, CSS the layout.
 - retrieve online information via hypertext links, at the click of a button.
 - With HTML, authors describe the structure of pages using markup.
 The elements of the language label pieces of content such as “paragraph,” “list,” “table,” and so on.